E-democracy: Community involvement

-Civic engagement encompasses three key aspects: understanding public affairs (political knowledge), trust in the political system (political trust), and involvement in governmental decision-making processes (political participation).
-The internet enhances civic engagement by creating a new medium for interaction with government institutions.
+The Internet helps to enhance civic engagement by allowing individuals to participate in their communities' shared moral and cultural agreements to prioritize the common value over individual interests.

 Advocates of e-democracy propose that it can facilitate more active government engagement and inspire citizens to actively influence decisions that directly affect them.
 Digital tools have and continue to be used to determine the best practices for getting citizens involved in government.
 Collecting data on what gets citizens involved most efficiently allows for stronger practices going forward in citizen involvement.

 Numerous studies indicate an increased use of the internet for obtaining political information.
 From 1996 to 2002, the percentage of adults claiming that the internet played a significant role in their political choices rose from around 14 to 20 percent.
-In 2002, almost a quarter of the population stated that they had visited a website to research specific public policy issues.

-Research has indicated that people are more likely to visit websites that challenge their viewpoints rather than those that align with their own beliefs.
-Around 16 percent of the population has participated in online political activities such as joining campaigns, volunteering time, donating money, or participating in polls.

 A survey conducted by Philip N. Howard revealed that nearly two-thirds of the adult population in the United States has interacted with online political news, information, or other content over the past four election cycles.
-People tend to reference the websites of special interest groups more frequently than those of specific elected leaders, political candidates, political parties, nonpartisan groups, and local community groups.

-The vast informational capacity of the Internet empowers citizens to gain a deeper understanding of governmental and political affairs, while its interactive nature fosters new forms of communication with elected officials and public servants.
+The ease with which information can be accessed online may empower citizens to better understand government and politics.
 By providing access to contact information, legislation, agendas, and policies, governments can enhance transparency, thereby potentially facilitating more informed participation both online and offline.

-As articulated by Matt Leighninger, the internet bolsters government by enhancing individual empowerment and reinforcing group agency.
-The internet avails vital information to citizens, empowering them to influence public policy more effectively.
-The utilization of online tools for organizing allows citizens to participate more easily in the government's policy-making process, leading to a surge in public engagement.
-Social media platforms foster networks of individuals whose online activities can shape the political process, including prompting politicians to intensify public appeal efforts in their campaigns.